+We did not have any milestone revenue in the year ended December 31, 2007.
 Milestone revenue was \$5.0 million for the year end December 31, 2006.
-In connection with the acceptance by the FDA of the IND for PTI-202, King made a milestone payment to us of \$5.0 million.
-We had no corresponding milestone revenue in 2005.
+In connection with the acceptance by the FDA of the investigational new drug application for PTI-202, King made a milestone payment to us of \$5.0 million.